HarrisonHemstreet/TIL-2023/til.md

-and then jump into server/rems/html/restapi/docs/v1/index.html and add an entry at roughly line 110-120 so that a link can be present for the new page to be added. in order to be able to see any new pages on here, you must run `mkdocs build` in order to build the documentation
+and then jump into server/rems/html/restapi/docs/v1/index.html and add an entry at roughly line 110-120 so that a link can be present for the new page to be added. in order to be able to see any new pages on here, you must run `mkdocs build` in order to build the documentation.
+You must run `mkdocs build` everytime after you make a change. you also need to add this enpoint to mkdocs.yml and at the bottom of the mkdocs/v1/docs/index.md file under 'API Endpoints'

+# 11 January 2022